We’ve turned the tables this week and the interviewer is now the interviewee!

-A bestselling author of six mystery novels, Ryan has won multiple prestigious awards for her crime fiction: the Agatha, Anthony, Macavity, and for THE OTHER WOMAN, the coveted Mary Higgins Clark Award.
+A bestselling author of seven mystery novels, HANK PHILLIPPI RYAN has won multiple prestigious awards for her crime fiction: three Agathas, the Anthony, Daphne, Macavity, and for THE OTHER WOMAN, the coveted Mary Higgins Clark Award.
 National reviews have called her a “master at crafting suspenseful mysteries” and “a superb and gifted storyteller.”
-Her newest thriller, THE WRONG GIRL, has the extraordinary honor of winning the 2013 Agatha Award for Best Contemporary Novel!
-A four-week Boston Globe bestseller, it was dubbed “Another winner” in a Booklist starred review and “Stellar” by Library Journal.
-She’s on the national board of Mystery Writers of America and 2013 president of national Sisters in Crime.
-Watch for her next novel, TRUTH BE TOLD, on October 7, 2014.
+Her 2013 novel, THE WRONG GIRL, has the extraordinary honor of winning the Agatha Award for Best Contemporary Novel, and the Daphne Award for Mainstream Mystery/Suspense, and is a seven-week Boston Globe bestseller.
+Her newest hardcover, TRUTH BE TOLD, is a Library Journal Editor’s Pick and RT Book Reviews Top Pick, with starred reviews from Booklist and Library Journal, which raves, “Drop everything and binge read!”

 The bestselling THE OTHER WOMAN, (now in a third hardcover printing and also available in e-book and paperback), was the first in the new Jane Ryland series from Forge Books.
 It’s listed as a Best Book of 2012 by the Kansas City Star, the Sacramento Bee, Suspense Magazine, and The Boston Globe, won the prestigious Mary Higgins Clark Award, and was the only novel nominated for the Agatha, Anthony, Macavity, Shamus and Daphne awards for Best Novel of 2012.